airnativeextensions/nativeextensions-documentation/docs/applicationrater/review-controller.md

 ### Testing

-#### iOS
+#### Apple

-With iOS while your app is still in development mode, a rating/review request view is always displayed so that you can test the user interface and experience. **However, this method has no effect when you call it in an app that you distribute using Testflight.**
+With iOS and macOS while your app is still in development mode, a rating/review request view is always displayed so that you can test the user interface and experience. **However, this method has no effect when you call it in an app that you distribute using Testflight.**

-#### Android
+#### Google

 Follow the steps in the guide below for instructions on testing: